 Coming soon –

-Criterion –September 20th – this is a winner!
+Criterion – This is a winner!
 You have to try it to believe it.
 Criterion has a beautiful pink blush over cream colored skin and has a crisp white flesh with a sweet mild flavor that might be your new favorite.

 Jonastar – mid to late September – balanced sweet tart flavor wrapped in a bright red skin that holds a course textured juice filled flesh that is ideal for eating, sauce, pies, and apple butter.